*This review may spoil the movie for you*

 Amy Adams likes crying in films.
 When she’s not crying she's at least on the brink, that was the case with "Arrival".
 At the start of the movie Prof. Banks seems empty.
 We think it's because she lost her daughter but later find out that’s not the case, maybe she was just pretty dull?
 Regardless, when they arrive she’s given a goal.
 She needs to workout why they're here, what it is they want.
 And that’s eventually achieved.
 Yet there’s no change in her character.
 That journey happens and she still just looks like she wants to cry.

-The romance subplot in the film felt equally one-dimensional.
+The romantic subplot in the film felt equally one-dimensional.
 Actually, I'd further that by saying it was barely believable.
 At no point do we see any spark between Banks and Donnelly, they’re just working in close company.
 But somehow by its conclusion the two are madly in love.
 Its ridiculousness is epitomised by Donnelly, a world renowned physicist and self proclaimed 'life-long star-gazer', saying that meeting Banks was more important than meeting them.
 Big claim: alien life form finally lands on Earth and this particular physicist is lucky enough to be one of the very select few to meet them, yet meeting the dull linguistics professor surprised him the most.
-His character, and the whole romance element in fact, was there to carry us to the films final twist, the reveal that he is in fact the absent father of the child.
+It felt like his character was there to carry us to the film’s final twist—the reveal that he’s in fact the absent father of the child.

 There are lots of questions asked in "Arrival" but the most interesting one comes from Banks towards the end: